-It’s no secret that as a child my inward thoughts were very negative.
-My mum used to give me tips that never seemed to work and knowing what I know about my neurological impairments, they never could.
+It’s no secret that as a child my inward thoughts were very negative and knowing what I know now about my neurological impairments, I could never have changed them.

-Looking back, I know I didn’t have the tools, but what child does?
-Moving away from negative thoughts doesn’t happen straight away, it can take weeks, even months to change negative patterns.
-It’s hard to move away from negativity, particularly when the environment is predominantly negative.
+But moving away from negative thoughts and patterns doesn’t happen straight away.
+It can take weeks, even months or years to change those familiar patterns.
+It’s hard to move away from negativity, particularly if the environment we’re growing up in is predominantly negative.

 - Write your thoughts out like you would a Diary.
-Sometimes the act of writing takes negativity away.
+Sometimes the act of writing encourages new positive thinking.